 Liberty Media Corporation is an American mass media company controlled by chairman John C. Malone.
 The company has three divisions, reflecting the company's ownership stakes in Formula One, SiriusXM, and the Atlanta Braves.
 Liberty Media began in 1991 as a spin-off of TCI, an American cable-television group.
 Peter Barton, hired by TCI's Malone, served as president until retiring in April 1997.
 The company took over TCI assets considered to have little value, but Barton completed "a deal every ten days for six years" and made the company a big success.
 Liberty was merged back into TCI in the mid-1990s.

-Liberty SiriusXM Gr (NASDAQ: LSXMA ) reported its Q3 earnings results on Friday, November 4, 2022 at 08:15 AM.
-Here''s what investors need to know about the ...Benzinga, about 1 month ago
+Liberty SiriusXM Gr (NASDAQ: LSXMA ) is set to give its latest quarterly earnings report on Wednesday, 2023-03-01.
+Here''s what investors need to know before...Benzinga, 20 days ago